GitHuberian/myCV/README.md

 # myCV
-My Curriculum Vitae
+My Resume

-A brief description about my developer career.
+A summary of my work history, credentials, and skills.
 English Version.